bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Lisa Neigut: 00:33:00

 I think, is this the thing that we call toxic waste?
-Am I, is that the right, I think that's the topic of the lightning topic.
+I think that's the topic of the Lightning topic.

 Jeremy Rubin: 00:33:07

-Yeah, maybe, I'm just trying to figure out, like if I go to Best Buy, I could buy a terabyte or two for 100 bucks, so am I gonna earn 100 bucks for, is this guy making a hundred bucks a day?
+Yeah, maybe, I'm just trying to figure out, like if I go to Best Buy, I could buy a terabyte or two for 100 bucks, so am I going earn 100 bucks for, is this guy making a hundred bucks a day?
 Because then maybe he can just go to Best Buy.
 I might have a coupon.

 Rene Pickhardt: 00:33:22

-So, so, so I don't know his financials, but I know that he takes something like initially 2,000 PPM to open a channel.
+So, I don't know his financials, but I know that he takes something like initially 2,000 PPM to open a channel.
-So that's like 0.2% of the liquidity in the channel and he guarantees the channel to be open for one or two months, I think I think he recently increased the prices and changed something.
+So that's like 0.2% of the liquidity in the channel and he guarantees the channel to be open for one or two months, I think.
+I think he recently increased the prices and changed something.
-I don't know but Yeah,
+I don't know but yeah,

 Lisa Neigut: 00:33:42

-I think we're conflating a bunch of different topics here all at once So maybe we should like
+I think we're conflating a bunch of different topics here all at once.
+So maybe we should like.

 Jeremy Rubin: 00:33:47

-you want to break it down a little bit?
+You want to break it down a little bit?
-Yeah.
 What's going on, where are we off the rails?

 ## Cost of opening and closing a channel

 Lisa Neigut: 00:33:51

-Yeah, so we were talking about how expensive is it to open a channel, and how much do you, like what helps cover that cost of opening a channel, right?
+Yeah, so we were talking about how expensive is it to open a channel, and what helps cover that cost of opening a channel, right?
 Which you guys brought up a node that's pretty famous on the Lightning Network called Zero-Fee Routing, which famously doesn't charge any money to route payments through it, right?
-So the big question with his node tends to be, okay, if he's not charging money to route payments, opening and closing channels has a physical, like real world Bitcoin cost in the layer one, you have to pay an on-chain fee to open and close a channel.
+So the big question with his node tends to be, okay, if he's not charging money to route payments, opening and closing channels has a physical, like real world Bitcoin cost in the Layer 1, you have to pay an on-chain fee to open and close a channel.
 So if this node is not routing, is like not making any money by moving money, like moving Bitcoin across the channels that he's opened, is he just net losing Bitcoin every time he opens and closes a channel, I think is one part of it.
 That's distinct from the toxic waste part that we were talking about a little bit earlier, which is that has to do with the amount of state that your lightning node individually needs to keep track of and on disk and for how long for all of these payments that happen and why that is, et cetera.